Azure/batch-shipyard/docs/75-batch-shipyard-credential-encryption.md

 For step 1, invoke the `cert create` command with `shipyard.py` which will create the necessary certificates and keys.
-The end result should be two files (the names of which you will be prompted for) created: (1) a PFX file for use with the Azure Batch service and (2) an RSA public key PEM file for use locally to encrypt.
+The end result should be two files (the names of which you will be prompted for) created:

+1. A PFX file for use with the Azure Batch service
+2. An RSA public key PEM file for use locally to encrypt

 For step 2, there is one property that must be configured under `batch_shipyard` in the global configuration file prior to taking any action: